-The plant materials were ripe fruits of B. aegyptiaca harvested at Doyang, a locality in the Mayo-Kani Division of the Far North Region of Cameroon.
+The plant materials were ripe fruits of B. aegyptiacaharvested in December around 4 p.m. during the dry season at Doyang, a locality in the Mayo-Kani Division, Far North Region of Cameroon.
+These fruits were kindly identified and proved by Herbarium of the Department of Plant Biology and Physiology, Faculty of Science, University of Douala.

-2.1.2.Animal Material
+2.1.2.Experimental animals

-Animal material consisted of 36 male rats of ages from 6 weeks to 12 weeks distributed as follows: 6 rats for acute oral toxicity test and 30 for the evaluation of androgenic properties of the aqueous fruits extract B. aegyptiaca.
+Animal material consisted of 36 male rats of ages from 6 weeks to 12 weeks with an average weight of $131.62 \pm 29.27$ g distributed as follows: 6 rats for acute oral toxicity test and 30 rats for the evaluation of androgenic properties of the aqueous fruits extract B. aegyptiaca.
 The rats were purchased from the Animal Biology Department of the Faculty of Science of the University of Douala and allowed to acclimatize to the conditions of the laboratory for one week before the experiment.
-The animals were treated in accordance with the European Commission's directives on the protection of laboratory animals (EC, 2010).
+The animals were treated in accordance with the European Commission's directives on protecting animals used for scientific purposes (EC, 2010).

-2.1.3.Lab material
+2.1.3.Laboratorymaterials

-The lab materials were chemicals, laboratory apparatus and tech tools as presented in table 1
+The laboratory materials were chemicals, laboratory apparatus and tech tools as presented in table 1